Make Ahead Crème Brûlée French Toast

-Make Ahead Crème Brûlée French Toast: An exquisite, caramelly overnight breakfast casserole that will thrill even the pickiest palate!
+Make-Ahead Crème Brûlée French Toast: An exquisite, caramelly overnight breakfast casserole that will thrill even the pickiest palate!

 - This creme brulee French toast has been one of my go-to brunch recipes for over a decade.
-I’ve made it for birthday gatherings, teacher breakfasts, and when out of town family comes for a visit.
+I’ve made it for birthday gatherings, teacher breakfasts, and when out-of-town family comes for a visit.

 - PRO-Tip: I like to add some Grand Marnier to the custard for a boost of flavor.
 Did you know that alcohol is a flavor enhancer?
 It will evaporate during the baking process so it’s OK to serve this dish to children.